johannschopplich/nuxt-api-party/docs/guides/error-handling.md

 ### Functions – `$myApi`

-The `$myApi` functions throw errors directly since they are designed for programmatic use (like form submissions or other one-time actions):
+The `$myApi` functions throw errors directly since they're designed for programmatic use (like form submissions or one-time actions):

 ```vue
 <script setup lang="ts">